 We are pleased to attach our audit results report for the forthcoming meeting of the Audit & Governance Committee.
-This report summarises our preliminary audit conclusion in relation to the audit of Cambridgeshire and Peterborough Combined Authority (the Authority) for 2018/19.
-Our audit remains in progress.
-Owing to resourcing issues there is a possibility that we will not have completed our audit by the 31 July.
-We will provide a verbal update to the Committee.
+This report summarises our audit conclusion in relation to the audit of Cambridgeshire and Peterborough Combined Authority (the Authority) for 2018/19.
+This report is an update from the report presented to the Audit and Governance Committee on 19 July 2019.